Odomzo Side Effects

 Applies to sonidegib: oral capsule

-As well as its needed effects, sonidegib (the active ingredient contained in Odomzo) may cause unwanted side effects that require medical attention.
+Along with its needed effects, sonidegib (the active ingredient contained in Odomzo) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking sonidegib, check with your doctor immediately:More common:
+Check with your doctor immediately if any of the following side effects occur while taking sonidegib:

 - Difficulty with moving